kubeshop/kusk-gateway/docs/reference/extension.md

 | `hostname` | the hostname to route traffic to |
 | `port`     | target port to route traffic to  |

-Note: `service` and `host` are mutually exlusive since they define the same thing (the upstream host to route to).
+Note: `service` and `host` are mutually exclusive since they define the same thing (the upstream host to route to).

 ### path